Amlanjyotilaha/Amlanjyotilaha/README.md

 ## 🎯 About Me

-"As a **Data Analyst**, I harness the power of data to optimise processes, enhance applications, and drive meaningful solutions.
-My technical expertise in data analysis, combined with strong problem-solving, analytical, and communication skills, helps uncover actionable insights that lead to growth and innovation."
+As a **Data Analyst**, I harness the power of data to optimise processes, enhance applications, and drive meaningful solutions.
+My technical expertise in data analysis, combined with strong problem-solving, analytical, and communication skills, enables me to uncover actionable insights that drive growth and innovation.

 With a B.Tech in Electronics and Communications Engineering (CGPA: 8.55), I effectively **bridge the gap** between technical data insights and impactful business decisions.